MIhirDas10/ML-project/README.md

 # What's the use case:
 Here machine learning is applied in 'Bank Marketing' dataset to predict whether a person will purchase term deposit or not which is the target column 'y' here.
 The project's main task is to predict that target value (yes/no) if given unknown data.
 Based on the training data how well can it perform and how accurate is it.
-Well all the models performed well and had an accuracy of 90.734% (best).
+Well all the models performed pretty well and among them Logistic Regression had an accuracy of 90.734% (best).

 # What's the process: